dynatrace-ace/perform2021-vhot-monaco/box/repo/monaco/exercise-one/Readme.md

 3. Remove the placeholder
 4. Copy the contents below and paste into the YAML file.
 Commit changes

+NOTE: Monaco will require the configuration YAML to always contain a `name` attribute.

 ```
 config:
     - tag-owner: "auto-tag.json"